jonaspleyer/cellular_raza-homepage/content/guides/getting-started.md

 ### Creating Snapshots

 It is usefull to define a new class for plotting the results.
-The `Plotter` class creates an fiure and axis when being initialized.
+The `Plotter` class creates a figure and axis when being initialized.
 It can reuse these variables when plotting multiple iterations in succession.
 This is being done by the `plot_iteration` method while `save_iteration` also stores the created figure in the path  where the results are stored in.